Shaoting-Feng/Genetic-Algorithm-Binary-Backpack-Matlab/README.md

 # Genetic-Algorithm-Binary-Backpack-Matlab
 Contain cull, crossover, and mutation like usual.
-Also contain "King Selection" to improve performance.
+Also contain "King Selection(KS)" to improve performance.
+I have referred to "HowardGoldowsky/Genetic_Algorithm_for_Backpack", modified some irrational places, and added KS.